- Home

 aka: Vector, Vector Representation, Embeddings

-A list of numbers that represents the meaning of text.
-Similar meanings have similar numbers, so computers can compare by 'closeness'.
+A list of numbers that represents the meaning of text, images, or other data.
+Similar meanings produce similar numbers, so computers can measure how 'close' two concepts are.

 Evaluation (Evals)